Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit: Construction Toolkit

-In terms of constructing the constraint functions, three different types of constraint functions are suggested in this paper, corresponding to the proposed three primary types of difficulty of CMOPs.
-More specifically, Type-I constraint functions provide the difficulty of diversity-hardness, Type-II constraint functions introduce the difficulty of feasibility-hardness, and Type-III constraint functions generate the difficulty of convergence-hardness.
-The detailed definition of the three types of constraint functions are given in detail as follows:
+In terms of constructing the constraint functions, three different types of constraint functions are suggested in this paper, corresponding to the three proposed primary types of difficulties of CMOPs.
+More specifically, Type-I constraint functions provide difficulty of diversity-hardness, Type-II constraint functions introduce difficulty of feasibility-hardness, and Type-III constraint functions generate difficulty of convergence-hardness.
+The detailed definitions of the three types of constraint functions are given as follows: